serguun42/Social-Picker-API/README.md

 * *Instagram* – images, videos including posts with multiple ones
 * *Pixiv* – images.
 Uses external service for end-user viewing of hi-res images due to Referer Header issues.
 * *Reddit* – images, videos and gifs including posts with multiple ones.
 Uses [`combine-video`](./util/combine-video.js) for joining audio- and video-streams via `ffmpeg`
+* *Youtube* – videos with only video streams, only audio streams and both
+* *Osnova* – images extracted from post
 * *Tumblr* – images and galeries
 * *Danbooru* – images
 * *Gelbooru* – images